 Day 09: End of the Ghorepani Ghandruk Trek

-In order to make this trek even shorter, it is possible to fly to Pokhara and start your trek the same day from Nayapul.
+Making short Ghandruk Ghorepani Trek, it is possible to fly to Pokhara and start your tour the same day from Nayapul.
 Furthermore, it is also possible to combine the Ghorepani Ghandruk Trek with the Annapurna Base Camp Trek or the Mardi Himal Trek.

 The Upper Mustang Trek

 West of the Annapurna Himalayas across the Kali Gandaki River lays the forbidden kingdom of Lo in the Mustang region.
 Last on the list of the five best Himalayan treks in Nepal is the Upper Mustang Trek, an extraordinary trekking experience through the barren mountain desert lands that resemble the prairies of the Wild-West.
-The Mustang region is barren with a few patches of fertile soil where an ancient civilization thrived for many years and with its stone-walled capital of Lo-Magthang this area is surely worth the visit!
-The Upper Mustang Trek itself can be challenging and is usually done in 15 days starting and ending in Kathmandu.
+The Mustang region is bare with a few patches of fertile soil where an ancient civilization thrived for many years, and with its stone-walled capital of Lo-Magthang, this area is undoubtedly worth the visit!
+The Upper Mustang Trek can be challenging and usually done in 15 days, starting and ending in Kathmandu.

-The culture in the Mustang area is quite unique and a once a year festival that happens in May called Tiji is the best time to do the Upper Mustang Trek.
-While this trek does not focus much on Himalayan peaks reaching above the clouds, it’s more a cultural trek visiting old settlements and ancient monasteries.
-A perfect example is a visit to the cave systems where old civilizations used to build villages in.
+The culture in the Mustang area is unique, and a once-a-year festival that happens in May called Tiji is the best time to do the Upper Mustang Trek.
+While this trek does not focus much on Himalayan peaks reaching above the clouds, it's more a cultural trek visiting old settlements and ancient monasteries.
+A perfect example is a visit to the cave systems where old civilizations used to build villages.
 The Upper Mustang Trek can be done by young and old and even by mountain bike or motorcycle.
-With its unique landscape and culture, the Upper Mustang Trek is considered as one of the most restricted trekking areas recently opened to foreigners.
+The Upper Mustang Trek is considered one of the most restricted trekking areas recently opened to foreigners with its unique landscape and culture.

 The standard itinerary of the Upper Mustang Trek: